Lucy-Forrest-Lab/AlignMe/Running.md

 To get an overview of available options, see [overview](Flag_overview.md), or call:

-`./alignme.exe --help`
+`./alignme.exe -help`

 The program reads a variety of flags that are explained in this manual, and that can be provided in any order.
-Flgas start with the '--' symbol and expect a filename or a value to follow.
+Flgas start with the '-' symbol and expect a filename or a value to follow.
 There are [required flags](#Required-inputs) that have no default values defined and that will cause error messages when missing.
 The [optional flags](#Optional-flags) have default values, and these are printed as warnings when the flag is not given.
 (Look at the